Fall's First Frost Advisory Issued For Parts Of Region

 Frost could kill sensitive outdoor vegetation if left uncovered, the National Weather Service said.

 Friday, Oct.
-4 will be mostly sunny the high temperature will be in the low 60s.
+4 will be partly sunny the high temperature will be in the low 60s.

 The overnight low temperature will be in the mid 30s.